-As long as Donald Trump is US President, which will at least be through 2020, it may not even be necessary to read any more economic analysis articles.
+As long as Donald Trump is US President, which will be at least through 2020, it may not even be necessary to do any more economic analysis.

 Why?
 Because almost all the economic decisions Trump and his Federal government are going to make are market manipulative agendas designed to prop up the stock market - in a concerted effort to "fix" his 2020 re-election.

 In effect, Trump is implementing a Wall Street corporate welfare electioneering economy.
 And no one on Wall Street, the Republican Party, or his base, cares.